THE MOST UNIQUE HOST IN SPORTS

-Amendolara spent 11 years at CBS Sports Radio before heading to SiriusXM.
-He hosted the popular and widely acclaimed “The D.A.
-Show” in mornings for six years as well as "Sunday Morning Football,” heard nationally on nearly 200 affiliates.
+Before that, Damon Amendolara spent 11 years at CBS Sports Radio where he hosted the popular and widely acclaimed earlier iteration of “The D.A.
+Show” for six years as well as "Sunday Morning Football,” heard nationally on nearly 200 affiliates.
 He joined the network for its launch in January ‘13 as the overnight host, but quickly rose through timeslots.
-“The D.A..
+In his tenure, “The D.A..
 Show” went from overnights, to evenings, to mid-mornings, to morning drive.

-D.A. was a regular voice on WFAN in NYC, and host of the “New York Accent” pod, featuring weekly long-form conversations with New York sports legends.
+D.A. was a regular voice on WFAN in NYC, and host of the podcast, “New York Accent”, featuring weekly long-form conversations with New York sports legends.
 He was been a commentator on the NFL Films' popular "Top 10" series, running regularly on NFL Network.
 He has appeared on NFL Network, MLB Network, SNY television and CBS Sports Network.

 The D.A.
 Show has regularly rated as one of the top 10 nationally syndicated sports radio shows in the country via the BSM power rankings.
 It broke new ground with its video simulcast, the most progressive digital-only live stream for a sports radio show in the U.S. The show has been long known for its unique combination of thoughtful and pointed analysis, with a streak of absurdity and fun.
 D.A.'s interviews often create a comfort and candor rarely found in sportstalk, and the show's loyal listeners (DA-liens) add another layer of humor and unpredictability.